TAR-IT/2sotypen-website/README.md

-# TAR-IT Website
+# 2sotypen Website
-This is the repository for the website of the german band "2sotypen".
+This is the repository for the portfolio website of the german band "2sotypen".
 This website serves a purely informative purpose for fans of the band.
 ## UX
 No user experience requirements have been set yet.
 ### User Stories